vigi30/PDD/README.md

 # Physical Distance Detector

 **API implementation without jupyter works.
-However API implementation with jupyter executes everything but the provided link is not accessible when the api is initiated from the dockerized jupyter.**
+However, API implementation with jupyter executes everything but the provided link is not accessible when the api is initiated from the dockerized jupyter.**

 _**Nevertheless, I have provided the notebook in html format with the name ```PDD.html```  under the current directory.
 This file has explanation about the code and the methodology used.**_